Specifying Component Properties

 The width and height of the root component in a component file determine the size of a component.
 The component size might also be zero (0,0) if its final size is determined by property bindings.
 For more information, see Previewing Component Size.

-To return a component to its default position after moving it, select the (Reset Position) button on the Design mode toolbar.
-To return it to its default size, select (Reset Size) button.
+To return a component to its default position after moving it, right-click in the 2D or Navigator view and select Edit > Reset Position.
+To return it to its default size, right-click in the 2D or Navigator view and select Edit > Reset Size.

-You can use the properties in the Visibility group to show and hide components.
+Set the properties in the Visibility section to show and hide components.

-Deselect the Is visible check box to hide a component and all its child components, unless they have explicitly been set to be visible.
+Deselect the Visible check box to hide a component and all its child components, unless they have explicitly been set to be visible.
 This might have surprise effects when using property bindings.
 In such cases, it may be better to use the Opacity property instead.

-If this property is disabled, the component will no longer receive mouse events but will continue to receive key events and will retain the keyboard focus events, if it has been set by selecting the Enabled check box in the Advanced tab.
+If this property is disabled, the component will no longer receive mouse events.
+However, it will continue to receive key events and will retain the keyboard focus events if the Enabled check box in the Advanced section is selected.

 The visibility value is only affected by changes to this property or the parent's visible property.
 It does not change, for example, if this component moves off-screen, or if the opacity changes to 0.